An insider’s guide to New York by Dan Rookwood, US editor of Mr Porter.

 You don't need me to tell you to go the Met, MoMA, the Frick, the Guggenheim or the Whitney (although obviously you should, and in that order - and actually, before you go to the Met, you should read Donna Tart's Pulitzer Prize-winning novel The Goldfinch, which starts there.)
 But I will tell you to go to the Morgan Library, an easily missed and little-visited but wonderful building on Madison Avenue whose vast mansion rooms house a stunning collection of original manuscripts - the mesmerising handwritten sheet music of Mozart and Beethoven, for example, and the original jottings of Oscar Wilde and William Wordsworth.[

 Have you ever heard of The Explorers Club on the Upper East Side?
 It's a remarkable treasure trove of trinkets, trophies and taxidermy brought back from the far corners of the world by intrepid old-timey adventurers.
-You will see mammoth tusks, a dinosaur skeleton, Napoleon's journal of his trip to Egypt, a flag that was taken to the moon and signed by Neil and Buzz (it's cool, everyone calls them Neil and Buzz around here), an eight-foot polar bear named Percy and a sperm whale's penis.
+You will see mammoth tusks, a dinosaur skeleton, Napoleon's journal of his trip to Egypt, a flag that was taken to the moon and signed by Neil and Buzz (it's cool, everyone calls them Neil and Buzz around here) and an eight-foot polar bear named Percy.

 Moving on.The main concourse at Grand Central is quite something, but it's no longer the fairest train station of them all.
 The new Oculus train station at the World Trade Center is a modern masterpiece.
 And so it damn well should be: it was $2bn over budget and seven years late.